 After Deep Cleaning

 Straight after the procedure, be careful about how you brush and floss your teeth and what you eat.
-During the first days your teeth can be very sensitive.
-Depending on the intensity of the procedure, the dentist may prescribe you some antibiotics or pain-killers.
+During the first days, your teeth can be very sensitive.
+Depending on the intensity of the procedure, the dentist may prescribe you some antibiotics or painkillers.
 Home dental care plays an essential role: your dentist can’t do it instead of you.
 After the cleaning, continue keeping proper oral hygiene.
-Brush and floss your teeth regularly, have balanced meals and don’t forget make follow-up visits to your dentist.
+Brush and floss your teeth regularly, have balanced meals, and don’t forget to make follow-up visits to your dentist.

 Soft Tissue Graft

-A gum graft may be necessary to protect your teeth from more severe damage of gum recession.
-If your dentist says that you need a gum surgery, don’t panic: it sounds scarier than it is.
+A gum graft may be necessary to protect your teeth from more severe damage from gum recession.
+If your dentist says that you need gum surgery, don’t panic: it sounds scarier than it is.
 There are several types of grafts depending on the tissue type used for grafting:

 - Connective Tissue Grafts

 During the procedure, a piece of skin is cut from a tissue flap from the upper part of your mouth (palate).
 Then, the connective tissue is grafted and stitched over the recessed area of the gum.
 Thus, all exposed roots become covered with grafted connective tissue.
 Usually, it takes around two weeks for wounds to heal and then the stitches can be removed.